-- 430.215 Department of Human Services responsibility for developmental disability services and psychiatric treatment services for children.
-The Department of Human Services shall be responsible for: - (1) Planning, policy development, administration and delivery of services to children with developmental disabilities and their families.
-Services to children with developmental disabilities may include, but are not limited to, case management, family support, crisis and diversion services, intensive in-home services, and residential and foster care services; and - (2) Psychiatric residential and day treatment services for children with mental or emotional disturbances.
-[1993 c.676 §28(2); 1999 c.316 §1]
+- 430.215 Responsibility for developmental disability services and psychiatric treatment services for children.
+(1) The Department of Human Services shall be responsible for planning, policy development, administration and delivery of services to children with developmental disabilities and their families.
+Services to children with developmental disabilities may include, but are not limited to, case management, family support, crisis and diversion services, intensive in-home services, and residential and foster care services. - (2) The Oregon Health Authority shall be responsible for psychiatric residential and day treatment services for children with mental or emotional disturbances.
+[1993 c.676 §28(2); 1999 c.316 §1; 2009 c.595 §472]